 A series of blog entries specific to the project have been written and posted to our website.
 These include a description of the tasks associated with creating the first round of hybrid crosses for use in early spring 2018, along with the process of establishing pure European strain queens with noted hygienic behavioral traits in our apiaries for use as donor material for both eggs and sperm.

 - Our project has already experienced the potential need to adapt our project due to extreme climate events.

 - Locally, the need for more control of extreme defensive behavior has become more apparent during the summer of 2017 when three people in Arizona were killed due to disturbance of feral colonies, and an additional person was recorded as injured.
 More education is taking place along with an online presence to disseminate educational information.

 - Increased extreme climate events may increase the need to bolster beekeeping in all areas of the country, including areas with a high population of feral colonies that can tend to be more defensive.
 These events may decrease the availability of colonies for commercial pollination of almonds in California in early 2018, and may also tax the ability of the nations beekeepers to replace those colonies in time for pollination of crops in 2019.

-The possibility to collaborate with several other beekeepers on a more focused breeding project is beginning to surface.
-However, this will depend on the over-wintering success of a few feral colonies relocated to apiaries in 2017 that exhibited excellent characteristics.
+The possibility to collaborate with several other beekeepers on a more focused breeding project has surfaced.
 These beekeepers range in experience from advance hobby to professional commercial level, and the goal would be to evaluate and potentially create a regionally adapted line that can be used at least among local beekeepers.
 It is still too soon to elaborate on this particular potential, but the relationships being developed here may be essential for other future projects, and the use of the instrumental insemination techniques currently being refined will prove essential.